Speaking Up About Gym Accessibility

 1. Accessibility and Sensory-Friendly Options

-Quiet hours: Reduced lighting, lowered music, and calmer environments.
-If your gym doesn’t offer these, ask when the quietest times are.
+Reduced lighting, lowered music, and calmer environments.
+If your gym doesn't offer these, ask when the quietest times are.
+Many gyms have naturally quieter periods—early mornings, mid-afternoon weekdays, or late evenings—that can provide a much more manageable sensory environment.

-Designated quieter zones: Encourage the use of noise-canceling headphones, and place clanging weights away from these areas.
+Encourage the use of noise-canceling headphones, and place clanging weights away from these areas.
 Find the quietest spot in your gym and claim it as your space.
+This might be a corner of the stretching area, a less-traveled section of the free weights, or a specific cardio machine that's away from the main flow of traffic.

-Lighting and air circulation: Adjustable lighting and good ventilation benefit everyone.
-I believe every gym should make this standard; and explain how to use it.
+Adjustable lighting and good ventilation benefit everyone.
+I believe every gym should make this standard and explain how to use it.
+Poor air quality and harsh lighting aren't just uncomfortable—they can trigger migraines, anxiety, and sensory overload that makes exercise impossible.

 2. Staff Inclusion & Accessibility Training